Template

 | - <frontend-code...>

-Lets say all of our react components live inside the ./src/
+Lets say all of our react components live inside the ./src/ folder.
+So if I

 wanted to render a new instance with the react component template, I would need